Andriusma1989/DL_keras-pytorch/README.md

 PyTorch: 0.9912
 Keras: 0.9912

 Both models demonstrate a high accuracy in predicting breast cancer diagnosis.
+While both PyTorch and Keras achieve similar performance in this project, Keras is generally easier to use, due to its simplicity and high-level abstractions.
+PyTorch, on the other hand, offers more flexibility and control for advanced users who need to build complex models or dive deep into the framework's internals.

 # Getting Started
 To get started, you will need to have a Google account to access the Colab platform.
 Once you have access, you can open the DL_HW.ipynb notebook file in Colab and execute the code cells.